1853 Wisconsin gubernatorial election: Other candidates

-Free Soil Party
+Whig party

+Henry S. Baird was a resident of Green Bay, and was said to be the first practicing lawyer in the Wisconsin Territory.
+He had served as Attorney General of the Wisconsin Territory, appointed by Territorial Governor Henry Dodge, and served on the Territorial Council.
+He was a delegate to Wisconsin's first Constitutional Convention.

+Independent

 Edward D. Holton was a resident of Milwaukee.
 He was a businessman and banker, interested in building a railroad to stretch from Milwaukee to the Mississippi River.
 He was an avowed abolitionist, first as a member of the Liberty Party, and then its successor the Free Soil Party.
 He was also a supporter of temperance legislation in Wisconsin.

-Whig Party

-Henry S. Baird was a resident of Green Bay, and was said to be the first practicing lawyer in the Wisconsin Territory.
-He had served as Attorney General of the Wisconsin Territory, appointed by Territorial Governor Henry Dodge, and served on the Territorial Council.
-He was a delegate to Wisconsin's first Constitutional Convention.
+The state ticket he headed in 1853 was referred to as the "People's Ticket" and stood in general opposition to the Democratic ticket.